edamontology/edammap/docs/api.rst

 The EDAMmap API is consumed by sending a JSON request with HTTP POST.
 The main endpoint is `/api`_, which on the public instance translates to https://biit.cs.ut.ee/edammap/api.

 JSON numbers and booleans are converted to strings internally.
-JSON objects are ignored, meaning there is no hierarchy in the request JSON structure.
+JSON objects are ignored (except under `bio.tools input`_), meaning there is no hierarchy in the request JSON structure.

 .. _api_endpoint: